echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/cholesterol.md

 # Cholesterol
 Cholesterol is a special type of lipid.
 It is a sterol (steroid alcohol) specific to animals and, thus, to humans, called `Zoosterol`.
 Sterols in plants are called `Phytosterols`.
-Phytosterols compete with cholesterol for absorption and also reduce levels of LDL.

 ## Functions and Health support
 - `Bile acid formation`